 Here’s our pick of 5 core T’s & C’s every contract should have

 A director’s personal guarantee means that the director(s) agrees to be personally liable for any amounts the company owes you.
 Should the company default on payment, the creditor can bring an action against the company and the director.
 This not only opens up another potential pool of assets from which you can make a recovery, but also gives you the option to pursue the director personally if the company goes into liquidation.

 2. Debt collection and legal costs

-A clause requiring payment of any collection or legal costs arising out of the recovery of outstanding amounts is a staple of any good contract.
+A clause requiring payment of any debt collection or legal costs arising out of the recovery of outstanding amounts is a staple of any good contract.
 It provides a contractual and legally enforceable basis for requiring a debtor to pay not only the principle debt, but also the costs of having to collect that debt.